excess-project/cluster-power-tools/power-measurement-system/driver/Readme.txt

   has eight analog channels.
 This process configures and records each of the channels of several APCIe-3021s cards.
 Currently, its support four cards.
 If you install more or less ACPIe-3012 change its number in the header hpc.h.
-The can start several process parallel, each for one of cards.
+You may start several process parallel, each for one of cards.
+Consider, that it is not allowed to manage and record the same card simultaneously from different processes.
-  Consider, that it is not allowed to record the same card simultaneously from different processes (At least not tested).
   The configure file is divided in the GLOBAL part and in the channel definition parts for each of the installed card.
   The frequency of the A/D converter is 100kHz, which is shared between the eight channels.
 The frequency can be changed in the field